Albertsons: Albertsons Express gas stations

-Albertsons launched a new branch of their brand in 1997, Albertsons Express.
+Albertsons launched a new branch of their brand in 1997, Albertsons Express, which included a fuel center and a convenience store.
 The first of the Albertsons Express opened that year in Eagle, Idaho.
-This concept wasn't limited to Idaho; it expanded to locations across America located on Albertsons' existing/new stores properties.
+This branch was constructed in front of the parking lot of Albertson's full-size grocery store at the city's Parkcenter Boulevard.
+This concept was not limited to Idaho; it expanded to locations across America located on Albertsons’ existing/new stores properties.
 A few of the locations with Express Gas Stations include Gresham, Hillsboro, and Portland in Oregon; Houston in Texas; and Casper and Cheyenne in Wyoming.

 American Stores acquisition

-In 1998, Albertsons made its biggest acquisition yet: American Stores Company, which included the chains ACME in Pennsylvania, New Jersey, Maryland, and Delaware; Lucky in California and Nevada; Jewel, Jewel-Osco in Illinois, Indiana, and Iowa, and two drug store chains: Osco Drug, with a presence in New England, the Midwest, Montana and Arizona; and Sav-on Drugs, with a presence in Southern California, Nevada, Western Arizona, and New Mexico.
+In 1998, Albertsons made its biggest acquisition yet: American Stores Company, which included the chains ACME in Pennsylvania, New Jersey, Maryland, and Delaware; Lucky in California and Nevada; Jewel and Jewel-Osco in Illinois, Indiana, and Iowa, and two drug store chains: Osco Drug, with a presence in New England, the Midwest, Montana and Arizona; and Sav-on Drugs, with a presence in Southern California, Nevada, Western Arizona, and New Mexico.
 The acquisition briefly made Albertsons the largest American food and drug operator, with over 2,500 stores (including stand-alone drug stores) in 37 states, until Kroger's acquisition of Fred Meyer closed the following month.
-To make the acquisition, Albertsons was forced by anti-trust concerns to divest 146 stores, primarily in California, Nevada, and New Mexico to Certified Grocers, Raley's, Ralphs, Stater Bros., and Vons.
+To make the acquisition, Albertsons was forced by anti-trust concerns to divest 146 stores in California, Nevada, and New Mexico, to Certified Grocers, Raley's, Ralphs, Stater Bros., and Vons.
 In California, Nevada, and New Mexico, there were already Albertsons stores, so in order to not have two banners in the same area, 508 Lucky stores were converted to the Albertsons banner in November 1999, and the Lucky brand name was retired.
+The brand was reintroduced in the mid 2000s.

 In January 2001, Albertsons restructured its "districts" to a divisional structure mostly based around distribution centers, with a drug store division and 18 regional division offices.